Sudipta Dewan

-Sudipta Dewan (died on 18 July 2015) was a Awami League politician and a Jatiya Sangsad member of women's reserved seat.
+Sudipta Dewan (died on 18 July 2015) was a Awami League politician in Bangladesh and a Jatiya Sangsad member of women's reserved seat.

 Career

 Dewan was elected to parliament from women's reserved seat as an Awami League candidate in 1973.

 Death

 Dewan died on 18 July 2015.

 Personal life

 Dewan's husband, AK Dewan, was the first mayor of Rangamati municipality.
 On 16 September 2019, her family members accused Bangladesh Nationalist Party leader Dipen Dewan of trying to forcefully grab their family property in Rangamati.